Resources, Rights, and Options for Complainants

 If you have questions, please contact your Case Manager or the Department of Civil Rights and Equity Investigations at 979-458-8407.

-The University is committed to protecting the privacy of reporting parties, complainants, and respondents.
+The University is committed to protecting the privacy of reporting parties, complainants, and respondents to the extend allowed by law.
 Given the sensitive nature of reports, information will be maintained in a secure manner and will only be disclosed to school officials who are responsible for handling the university’s response and/or have a legitimate educational interest.
-All students’ education records are protected under the Family Educational Rights and Privacy Act (FERPA).
+All students’ educational records are protected under the Family Educational Rights and Privacy Act (FERPA).
 For more information about FERPA, go to registrar.tamu.edu.

 Supportive Measures and Accommodations

-Counseling, health, mental health, advocacy, legal and other services are available for complainants both on-campus and in the community.
-In most cases, psychologists/counselors in Counseling and Psychological Services (for students) or the Work/Life Solutions Employee Assistance Program (for employees) are not required to, nor may, report an incident that in any way identifies students or employees concerned without their consent.
+Counseling, health, mental health, advocacy, and other services are available for complainants both on-campus and in the community.
+In most cases, psychologists/counselors in the Counseling and Psychological Services (CAPS, for students, caps.tamu.edu) or Work/Life Solutions Program (for employees, employees.tamu.edu/eap) are not required to, nor may, report an incident that in any way identifies students or employees concerned without their consent.
 However, if an imminent harm situation is present, the counselor must take action to protect whoever is at risk.
+Below is a brief list of available resources.
+Confidential resources are italicized; however, in accordance with the Clery Act, confidential resources will report de-identified statistics only.

 Below is a brief list of available resources: